norswap/autumn/doc/autumn/API/grammar.md

     fun undo (pos0: Int, ptr0: Int)

-Undo all changes that were done after the log was at `ptr0`.
+Undo all side effects that were done after the log was at `ptr0`.
 Also restores the input position to `pos0`.

 ### `diff`

     fun diff (ptr0: Int): List<Change>

-Return a list of changes between the current state and the state at `ptr0`.
+Return a list of side effects between the current state and the state at `ptr0`.

 ### `merge`

     fun merge (pos1: Int, changes: List<Change>)

-Merge the changes in `changes` into the current state.
+Merge the side effects in `changes` into the current state.
 Also sets the input position to `pos1`.

 ### `apply`